efchatz/pandora/README.md

 Regarding the extraction of credentials, some exploits are based on a specific number of bytes, to extract the credentials.
 So, maybe, in some cases, this number must be increased to extract this information correctly.
 During the experiments, common usernames and passwords were used.
 So, in most cases, this would be sufficient.

 Another note is relevant to the version of each password manager of a browser plugin.
-If a change is made in the code and affects the process, the tool will be unable to identify these credentials.
-So, keep in mind that there is a possibility to mishandle some credentials if an older/newer version of the tool is used, or a different OS (tested on Windows 10 Pro).
+If a change is made in the code and affects the process, the tool may be unable to identify these credentials.
+So, keep in mind that there is a possibility to mishandle some credentials if an older/newer version of the tool is used, or a different OS is running (tested on Windows 10 Pro).

 In most cases, the following will be needed to extract the credentials:
 1. The relevant app (browser or desktop app) is up, unlocked, and running.